WHAT IS ACUPUNCTURE?

 It may seem like magic, especially when you are the one experiencing pain disappear almost instantly!
-But, its not magic, there is biological reasoning behind the way acupuncture works.
-An acupuncturist can eliminate, or substantially reduce pain using only distal points (acupuncture points nowhere near your sore spot), because all the nerves in the human body are mirrored with each other.
+But, it’s not magic, there is a biological reasoning behind the way acupuncture works.
+An acupuncturist can eliminate, or substantially reduce pain using only distal points (acupuncture points nowhere near your sore spot) because all the nerves in the human body are mirrored with each other.
 Our nervous system is essentially a hologram.
-The nerves innervating the muscles in in your arms, hand, feet, legs, back, neck, abdomen, head (everywhere!) all mirror and affect with each other.
+The nerves innervating the muscles in in your arms, hand, feet, legs, back, neck, abdomen, head (everywhere!) all mirror and affect each other.

 After the pain has left, the brain realizes the muscle is not injured or poisoned, so it lets that muscle relax.
-Once the tightness and constriction is gone, blood flow through that muscle increases, and with fresh blood flow comes nutrients, oxygen and white blood cells.
+Once the tightness and constriction are gone, blood flow through that muscle increases, and with fresh blood flow comes nutrients, oxygen, and white blood cells.
 Acupuncture heals!